meepen/salien-bot/README.md

 - Download https://github.com/meepen/salien-bot/archive/master.zip
 - Extract salien-bot-master.zip
 - Open command line in salien-bot-master
-- Write
+- Write:
 ```
 npm install
 notepad gettoken.json
 ```
 - Log into Steam
-- Open https://steamcommunity.com/saliengame/gettoken in browser with steam logged in
+- Open https://steamcommunity.com/saliengame/gettoken in browser with Steam logged in
 - Copy the entire contents of the page
 - Paste into notepad and save the file as `gettoken.json`.
 - (IMPORTANT) Immediately copy something else to avoid accidentally giving this out to someone else!